Klaytheist/Xebia-Capstone-Project/README.md

 # Database setup
 * Copy contents of [MS Server Script](https://github.com/Klaytheist/Xebia-Capstone-Project/blob/master/MS%20Server%20Script.txt) into a new query window of SQL Server and execute it.
-* Insert an admin account of your choice manually to the users table.
+* Insert a user account into users table with role 0(Admin).

 # Frontend setup